Bob Taylor (footballer, born 1967): West Bromwich Albion

 It was Albion manager Bobby Gould who brought him to The Hawthorns for a £300,000 fee in January 1992 to boost Albion's Third Division promotion challenge.
 Taylor was seen as a replacement for Don Goodman, who had been sold to Sunderland earlier in the season.
 Taylor scored on his debut against Brentford in a 2–0 Hawthorns win, and added another two on his away debut as Albion beat local rivals Birmingham City 3–0 at St Andrew's.
 Initially nicknamed "Trigger" (due to a perceived resemblance to the character in the television comedy Only Fools and Horses), Taylor soon became known as "Super Bob", a moniker he was first given by fans of Bristol City during his spell there, and scored eight times in 19 games during the second half of 1991–92, although Albion missed out on the playoffs.
 Gould then left the club and was replaced by Ossie Ardiles.

 During the 1992–93 season, Taylor capitalised fully on the attacking football Albion played under new manager Ossie Ardiles, finishing as Division Two's top goalscorer with 30 league goals, and scoring 37 in all competitions.
 This was despite having a succession of different strike partners throughout the season, including Simon Garner, Luther Blissett, David Speedie and even midfielder Gary Robson.
 However, when Andy Hunt arrived at Albion in March 1993, he and Taylor quickly forged a successful striking partnership that would last for several seasons.
 Hunt and Taylor were part of the Baggies team that beat Port Vale at Wembley in the Division Two playoff final, to secure promotion to Division One.
 In the second half, with the game still goalless, Taylor was through on goal when he was brought down by former Leeds teammate Peter Swan.
 Swan's subsequent dismissal proved to be the turning point in the game, with Hunt scoring the first goal in a 3–0 victory.

 Taylor was the club's top league goalscorer once again in 1993–94, scoring 18 goals.
 Albion however struggled in Division One and only avoided relegation on the last day of the season.

 Taylor scored several goals in local derbies during his time at Albion, including a diving header against Wolves to seal a 2–0 win in March 1995; he later described it as the best goal of his career.
 His only hat-trick for Albion, in a 4–4 draw against Watford on 12 March 1996, helped him to finish as Albion's top league goalscorer for the third time, finding the net on 17 occasions in 1995–96.
 He captained the side for the second half of that season and scored his 100th goal for the club in the final league game of the campaign, against Derby County.
-Things changed however in early 1998, following the appointment of Denis Smith in place of Ray Harford as manager.
-Recovering from an ankle injury and struggling with his fitness, Taylor was sent out on loan to Premiership club Bolton Wanderers.
+In early 1998, following the appointment of Denis Smith in place of Ray Harford as manager, Taylor was sent out on loan to Premiership club Bolton Wanderers.